kankaniakshat185/custom-http-server/README.md

     SocketSend -->|Keep-Alive Check| EventLoop
 ```

-### Concurrency Model
+### Concurrency Design
-1. **Network I/O**: The server runs a single-threaded event loop.
-All client socket connections are set to non-blocking mode and monitored for reading.
+* **Event Loop Thread**: Monitors active connections, reads incoming bytes into session buffers, and detects request boundaries (`\r\n\r\n` + `Content-Length`).
-2. **Task Offloading**: Reading raw request bytes is handled directly on the main event loop thread.
-Once the headers and full body are assembled, the request is offloaded as a task to a pre-allocated worker pool of threads.
+* **Task Queue**: Once a request is fully assembled, the event loop unregisters the client socket and hands the task off to the Thread Pool.
-3. **Keep-Alive**: After a worker thread finished writing response bytes to the client socket, the socket is re-registered back to the selectors event loop to wait for subsequent requests.
+* **Connection Re-registration**: After writing the response, the worker thread checks the keep-alive status.
+If persistent, it registers the socket back to the event loop.

 ---

 ## Design Goals

-- **Modular Architecture**: Clean modular layout using SOLID principles.
+* **Modular Architecture**: Restructured from a monolith into clean, single-responsibility modules.
-- **Separation of Concerns**: Isolated request/response modeling, event loop management, and routing logic.
+* **Separation of Concerns**: Disconnected request/response formatting, router matching, and socket loop layers.
-- **Event-Driven Networking**: High concurrency scaling using kernel-level event triggers (`epoll`/`kqueue`).
-- **Extensible Middleware Pipeline**: Customizable chain pipeline representing modern production frameworks.
-- **Cross-Platform Compatibility**: Automatically resolves selector implementations across macOS and Linux.
-- **Thread-Safe Request Execution**: Socket registries and state maps protected by lock synchronization objects.
+* **Extensible Middleware**: Clean interfaces allowing third-party extensions to wrap route execution.
+* **Thread Safety**: State maps and selector registrations synchronized via thread lock primitives.

 ---